imghaste/WP-Plugin/readme.txt

 = How to verify the plugin works? =

 We get that a lot.
 Since the integration is fully white-labeled its hard to spot and we are proud for it.
-You will have to go to open your developer tools and check on network tab you will see your images having type: "WebP" instead of jpeg/png.
+You will have to go to open your developer tools and check on network tab you will see your images having type: "webp" or "avif" instead of jpeg/png.
 Check Screenshot#2

 = Pagespeed insights still reports "serve next gen images" why? =